-- If you’re using an infuser, you likely need to add water to meet the minimum fill line, and after cooking, the water needs to be removed.
+- If you’re using an infuser, you need to add water to meet the minimum fill line.
+After cooking, the water needs to be removed.
 You can remove the water by putting your oil in the fridge after cooking to cool.
 Then the oil will solidify and separate, allowing it to be easily be dumped out.

-- For everyday cooking oil: use 1 ounce of rosin chips and 2 cups of oil or butter.
+- When using everyday cooking oil, use 1 ounce of rosin chips and 2 cups of oil or butter.
 For a smaller, more potent oil, use 1 Tablespoon of oil for every 2 rosin chips.

-- Let gravity do the straining for you.
+- Remember to let gravity do the straining for you.
 Don’t squeeze the cheesecloth to get every little bit.
 If you do, you will simply push particulate plant matter and chlorophyll into your final product.

-- There is no need to decarb the rosin chips prior to infusion as the rosin press already began the process, and the infusion will complete it.
+- There is no need to decarb your flower prior to infusion as the rosin press already began the process, and the infusion will complete it.

 - Test your final product potency before using it in a dish.
 Be careful and schedule your time accordingly.
 Once you know this, you can take that dose and multiple it by the number of servings when baking something like brownies, or you can measure that amount out and top individual food items or drinks with the appropriate dosage.

-Use this information well to make your very own cannaoil from your leftover rosin chips and get more mileage from your starting materials.
+Use this information well to make your very own canna-oil from your leftover chips and get more mileage from your starting materials.